-This is one of the most special sweets that has been published in Hungarian cookbooks for decades.
+This is one of the most special sweets that has ever been published in Hungarian cookbooks.
 Lakatosinas is actually prunes filled with marzipan, dipped in pancake batter and fried in oil.
 There’s no evidence why they are called lakatosinas, which means locksmith apprentice in English, but I read somewhere that it may refer to that when you eat them, your hands look as if they were dirty from lubricant.

 Notes to the recipe: